Finalists announced for national Helping it Happen Awards 2021Press Release

 Mossgiel Farm is an organic dairy farm, shop and cafe.
 It has recently won a tender to work with East Ayrshire Council to supply all the schools in the area with 100% Organic, 100% waste free milk from 100% Scottish Organic Family Farms and deliver it all in 100% ELECTRIC vans.
 This is despite the pressure that the pandemic has put on the industry.
 East Ayrshire Council and Mossgiel Organic Farm may just have created the benchmark in school milk.

-Iver Salveson Award for Combatting Climate Change, sponsored by Murray Beith Murray
+Iver Salvesen Award for Combatting Climate Change, sponsored by Murray Beith Murray

 Balbeg Country Holidays, Balbeg Estate, Maybole, Ayrshire